 What are some of your upcoming projects?

 – “I did a bunch of voices in Frankenweenie.
 For anybody who’s ever lost a pet, it’s a very cathartic experience.
 I guarantee you’ll be crying, and thinking about that special pet.
 We have a SpongeBob stop-motion animated special, that premieres on CBS and Nickelodeon in December.
 Most importantly to me, there’s a SpongeBob Christmas album, titled ‘It’s a SpongeBob Christmas Album,’ it’s all music, sung by the cast, written by me.
 It’s on iTunes and Amazon.
 It’s got all kinds of cool guest musicians on it, who may not be super famous, but I’m obsessed with.
 Brian Wilson is on it, Jonathan Richman is on it, Elvis’ guitar player, James Burton is on it.
 Adventure Time is still going on.
-Huggle Monsters is a pre-school show, it going to be on the Disney Channel.
-Angry Birds Star Wars, look for it on a cell phone near you.
+Huggle Monsters is a pre-school show, it’s going to be on the Disney Channel.
+Look for Angry Birds Star Wars on a cell phone near you.
 Craig McCracken — who created Powerpuff Girls, along with his wife Lauren Faust — created a new show, Wander Over Yonder, for the Disney Channel.
 I’m doing a lot of bad guys, lately.
 I’m entering my evil phase.
 It’s a lot of fun.”